 Tables Tales, the open air restaurant from the Koh Mak Ferry family, begins this next section, with two more very popular restaurants, Kon Gin Sen and Food Garden alongside.
 Pimjai, a basic but tasty Thai diner, has also set up shop here.

-Opposite, the restaurant come bar Monkey Schocks, complete with its Highway 420 cannabis outlet, sits down by the sea, accessed through the now abandoned resort.
+Opposite, the restaurant come bar Monkey Schocks, complete with its cannabis outlet, sits down by the sea, accessed through the now abandoned resort.
 The larger bungalows of Rayang Nature are next door.

 From the Ao Kao Resort end, it’s a good 15 minutes walk along the road to here, less time if ambling on the sand, but you will get wet if the tide is high.
 Either route, do bring a torch in the evening as Koh Mak does not go in for too much street lighting.

-In the central area of Ao Kao, By The Sea and Baan Koh Mak line the beach side, with Ball Cafe, the currently closed Joe’s Corner Hostel (may reopen under new owners for 23/24) and the garden restaurant, Blue House, opposite.
+In the central area of Ao Kao, By The Sea and Baan Koh Mak line the beach side, with Ball Cafe, the sometimes open Joe’s Corner Hostel and the garden restaurant, Blue House, opposite.

-Bangkok Trat Hospital‘s private clinic, neighour to Joe’s GH, has not reopened since the pandemic and looks very unlikely to come back.
-Behind them all on the little lagoon, Riverside, accommodation and restaurant, is currently being renovated ready for the 2023/24 season.
+Bangkok Trat Hospital‘s private clinic, neighbour to Joe’s GH, has not reopened since the pandemic and looks very unlikely to come back.
+Behind them all The River Retreat offers accommodation and arestaurant in and around the lagoon.

 Pier Area